koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_15_what-do-you-need-to-know.md

-# What do you need to know for Export/Import Operations
+# Slide 15 of Lecture 7 contains information about What do you need to know for Export/Import Operations

 The image is a flow-style diagram summarizing the key elements that a company must understand when performing export or import operations.
 At the center is a main regulatory block, with six surrounding elements connected by arrows.